EnderIce2/FennixProject/README.md

 | texinfo         |
 | libisl-dev      |

+And follow this [page](https://wiki.qemu.org/Hosts/Linux#:~:text=for%20both%20variants.-,Building%20QEMU%20for%20Linux,-Most%20Linux%20distributions) to install **ONLY** the required packages for Qemu.
+If you want to use the one that you have installed, go on `tools/Makefile` and comment `update_qemu` at line 26 (starts with `all:`).

 - Ubuntu 20.04 LTS:
 ```bash
 sudo apt-get install qemu-system-x86 mtools genisoimage ovmf nasm doxygen build-essential bison flex libgmp3-dev libmpc-dev libmpfr-dev texinfo libisl-dev